Qba-heu/SSBI_SA/README.md

 # SSBI_SA
-code for Hyperspectral Image Classification Based on Spatial-Spectral Bidirectional Interaction and Sub-domain Alignment
+code for "Hyperspectral Image Classification Based on Spatial-Spectral Bidirectional Interaction and Sub-domain Alignment"